RuRuo0/Datasets/README.md

 # FormalGeo-SAT
-Formal representation and reasoning for SAT-level Euclidean plane geometry problems.
+Formal representation and solving for SAT-level Euclidean plane geometry problems.
 **FormalGeo-SAT** is an extended version of **[FormalGeo](https://github.com/BitSecret/FormalGeo)**.
 It supports solving more types of plane geometric problems.

 ## Cowork